 Henner Rinsche was born 1970 in Hamm.
 After completing his degree, he held various General Management and Marketing positions in Germany and abroad at Henkel, Danone, PepsiCo and Procter & Gamble.

 Since 2011 Henner Rinsche held various senior positions at SodaStream, a leading manufacturer of sparkling water makers.
 Since 2015 he has been leading the European Business very successfully.

 Since 1 June 2019, Henner Rinsche has been announced chairman of the Leifheit AG Board of Management.
 As Chief Executive Officer he is responsible for Sales, Marketing, Human Resources/Legal and for the private label business of Herby and Birambeau.
-Since 1 April 2020 he has also been responsible for the Finance, Controlling, Audit and Business Processes/IT divisions as Chief Financial Officer (CFO).
+From 1 April 2020 until April 2021, he was also responsible for the Finance, Controlling, Audit and Business Processes/IT divisions as Chief Financial Officer (CFO).

 Igor Iraeta Munduate was born 1974 in Donostia – San Sebastian/Spain.
 He holds a degree in mechanical engineering of the Universidad de Navarra.